Which Are The Greatest Black And Red Jordans Ever

 Although the expression “made like a tank” is frequently used in footwear, the Jordan XI definitely pushed the durability threshold.
 The shoe was made to be tough, with an emphasis on withstanding the game-to-game wear and tear from MJ’s high level of play, even though its shiny patent leather and nylon may appear good.
 Hatfield experimented with several materials like Cordura nylon and patent leather, including a stiff carbon fiber shank for added stability.

-The sneaker was originally released in a black and white colorway which was deemed the Jordan 11 ‘Concords’, which, like the Jordan brand’s black and red color scheme, also received controversy for its lack of the Chicago bulls colors (black and red).
+The sneaker was originally released in a black and white colorway which was called the Jordan 11 ‘Concords’, which, like the Jordan brand’s black and red color scheme, also received controversy for its lack of the Chicago Bulls colors (black and red).
 It’s quite hilarious when you think of it, the lack of white in the ‘bred’ color scheme caused an uproar in the NBA when it was first debuted in the Jordan 1, but during his 1996 season, the AJ11 concord placed Jordan again under fire once again only this time for the lack of black and red in his sneakers.

 Jordan 12 ‘flu games’